 Changes to the world aren’t only about economics.
 Let’s have a look at how the Spanish Flu affected something that many speculate will never be the same again: attendance at large events.
 Here’s what has happened to US baseball attendances since 1900.

-After the Spanish Flu, in the 1920s, attendances went up sharply in a golden age of baseball featuring the iconic Babe Ruth, and they’ve been going up ever since with the exception of economic downturns and wars.
+After the Spanish Flu, in the 1920s, attendances went up sharply in a golden age of baseball featuring the iconic Babe Ruth.
+They’ve been going up ever since with the exception of economic downturns, wars and player strikes.

 Will we inevitably have a massive downturn?
-Sure we might, but there’s lots of things that correlate much more strongly with downturns, with more and better data behind them, such as the asset bubbles we’ve been creating since the start of the century, or the economic and trade restrictions we’re now seeing played out around the world.
+Sure we might.
+But there’s lots of things that correlate much more strongly with downturns, with more and better data behind them.
+These include the asset bubbles we’ve been creating since the start of the century, and the economic and trade restrictions we’re now seeing played out around the world.
 To lay the blame for a depression entirely on COVID-19, when there was only a slowdown after a much bigger pandemic and a world war, seems like one of those tricks politicians play when they want a go-to excuse for the less rosy results of their other policies.

 Things look big when they’re in front of our noses, especially if they’re new and we’re not used to seeing them.
 When that thing seems bad, it probably is bad.
 When it seems world changing, we need to stop and check because we don’t have a whole lot of everyday experience of world changing.
 So if we do check against something that was much bigger, and if that didn’t change the world that much, well this probably doesn’t need to either.